nice-digital/nice-design-system/README.md

 4. Override the `$nice-font-base-path` variable in your application's SASS to match where your font files are served from.
 The default path is */fonts/*.

 > Note: Only reference the core icons you need when building a custom icon font.
 E.g. replace `"./icons/*.svg"` with `"./icons/logo.svg", "./icons/search.svg"` etc.

+See the [custom-icon](examples/custom-icon) folder for a complete example of this.